Martinson1252/ImageSplitter/README.md

 Project uses libraries such as cv2 and pyqt5.
 Compiled version is stored in `dist/ImageSplitter.exe`

-Also there is a version that uses kivy instead pyqt5 and its located in `kivy` folder,
+Also there is a version that uses kivy instead pyqt5 and is located in `kivy` folder,
-however that version is not compiled.
+however this version is not compiled.